Assessing the Performance of Online Students -- New Data, New Approaches, Improved Accuracy: Results Summary and Discussion

 It is useful to consider how our results relate to previously published results.
 We found that the time window features proposed by DAS3H~\cite{Choffin2019:DAS3H} enhanced Best-LR assessments for all four datasets, providing strong support for their proposed features.
 Note that when~\citeNP{Gervet2020:Deep} introduced the Best-LR model they also experimented with time window features, but unlike us did not observe consistent benefits.
 This might be due to the number of additional parameters that must be trained when incorporating these time window features, and the corresponding need for larger training datasets.
-Recall the datasets we used in this manuscript are about one order of magnitude larger than the ones used by~\citeNP{Gervet2020:Deep}.
-The elapsed and lag time features introduced by SAINT+~\cite{Shin2021:Saint+} also improve Best-LR predictions substantially in our experiments.
+Recall the datasets we used in this manuscript are about one order of magnitude larger than the ones used by~\citeNP{Gervet2020:Deep}. \revinsert{Our algorithm comparison (Table~\ref{tab:model_comparison}) revealed that the prediction quality of PPE~\cite{Walsh2018:Mechanisms} is worse than all other considered student performance modeling techniques.
+This is likely due to the fact that PPE was designed to model cognitive processes during word pair learning over longer periods of time.
+This is a very different setting then the learning experiences offered by the four studied tutoring systems.
+Three of them focus on mathematics and \texttt{EdNet KT3} prepares students for the TOEIC\textsuperscript{\textcopyright} examination which goes beyond conventional retrieval practice.} The elapsed and lag time features introduced by SAINT+~\cite{Shin2021:Saint+} also improve Best-LR predictions substantially in our experiments.
 Interestingly, the performance increment for the Best-LR model produced by these features is comparable to and sometimes even greater than the performance difference between SAINT and SAINT+.
 Note SAINT+ is an improved version of SAINT that uses the two interaction time based features.
 This suggests it might not require a deep learning-based approach to leverage these elapsed time and lag time features optimally.

 Considering features that require augmented student logs that contain more than question-response pairs, we found these augmented features vary in utility.
 We found the feature "current study module" to be a particularly useful signal for all datasets.
 During preliminary analysis we observed differences in student performance between different parts of the learning sessions (i.e. pre-test, learning, post-test, \dots), which are captured by the study module feature.
 Even though post-tests tend to contain more difficult questions on average, the highest level of student performance is observed during post-test session in which the users' overall performance is evaluated.